lancercat/C4/readme.md

 # CFOR: Character-First Open-set Text Recognition

-Mostly done.
-After a few grammar checks, this repo would be ready for review.

-Training data, code, and manual will be released after acceptance before the camera-ready phase to maintain anonymity.

-This is NOT an ijcai reject.
-It failed to make the DDL and is not submitted.

-[Update] The links are now restored (M$ locked the disposable account and we have unlocked it now).

 ## Handbook
-See handbook.pdf
+For technical details, see handbook.pdf

 In case of failing links, we have reproduced the experiments in advance.
 The collected screenshots are in the document.

 Let's hope M$ to go nicely on the shared links :-)

-We will release training scripts, training data, co-training data, and corresponding data building scripts after acceptance.
+[Update] The links are now restored (M$ locked the disposable account and we have unlocked it now).

+The repo is currently inference only.
+The training code is there and should be functional,

+however the data needed by the LSCT module is currently absent.

+It is physically in my backup drives in another country, which... is far away and will be expensive to fly to.
+Will regen at a slightly later date.

+The data generator will be cleaned up, documented and released after I end the current struggles at my paws.

+It's hunting season for us CV fellows, so around Q1 2025 maybe?

+I will release them eariler if I am in working spirit after 20th, Nov or during Xmas vacation tho.

 ## Data